kubeflow-kale/kubeflow-kale.github.io/index.md

 Kale was designed to address these difficulties by providing a tool to simplify the deployment process of a Jupyter Notebook into Kubeflow Pipelines workflows.
 Translating Jupyter Notebook directly into a KFP pipeline ensures that all the processing building blocks are well organized and independent from each other, while also leveraging on the experiment tracking and workflows organization provided out-of-the-box by Kubeflow.

-The main idea behind Kale is to exploit the built-in Jupyter [tagging feature](https://jupyter-notebook.readthedocs.io/en/stable/changelog.html#cell-tags) (in JupyterLab with [this](https://github.com/jupyterlab/jupyterlab-celltags) extension) to:
+The main idea behind Kale is to exploit the JSON structure of Notebooks to annotate them, both at the Notebook level (Notebook metadata) and at the single Cell level (Cell metadata).
+This annotations allow you to:

 1. Assign code cells to specific pipeline components
 2. Merge together multiple cells into a single pipeline component